How safe is tap water in the United States?

 A lot.
 And not in a good way, either.

-The American Society of Civil Engineers rates US infrastructure a D+, noting that it would take trillions dollars to improve the current situation.
+The American Society of Civil Engineers rates US infrastructure a D+, noting that it would take trillions of dollars to improve the current situation.
 In 2017, “Drinking Water” was rated a “D,” where it’s remained at this ranking for the past two decades.

 As our chief technical officer, Dr. Faebian Bastiman, recently pointed out in our interview with NPR, municipal governments don’t regulate the pipes inside your house or apartment.